You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Benefits of ACE Inhibitors

 ACE inhibitors have been shown to be effective in reducing blood pressure and improving cardiovascular outcomes.
-They have also been shown to reduce the risk of heart failure and kidney disease (5).
+Studies have demonstrated that ACE inhibitors can:

 Comparison of Lipitor and ACE Inhibitors